golnoushnb/Computer-Networking-Lab/README.md

 # Computer-Networking-Lab
-My final project for computer networking lab at IUT.
+My final project for computer networking lab at IUT using Cisco Packet Tracer.